dragonflyoss/d7y.io/docs/reference/configuration/scheduler.md

 # Scheduler policy configuration.
 scheduler:
-  # Algorithm configuration to use different scheduling algorithms,
+  # Algorithm configuration for different scheduling algorithms.
-  # default configuration supports "default" and "ml"
+  # Currently only supports "default".
-  # "default" is the rule-based scheduling algorithm,
-  # "ml" is the machine learning scheduling algorithm
-  # It also supports user plugin extension, the algorithm value is "plugin",
+  # Also supports custom plugin extensions by setting the algorithm value to "plugin"
-  # and the compiled `d7y-scheduler-plugin-evaluator.so` file is added to
+  # and placing the compiled `d7y-scheduler-plugin-evaluator.so` file in the
-  # the dragonfly working directory plugins.
+  # dragonfly working directory under the plugins folder.
   algorithm: default
   # backToSourceCount is single task allows the peer to back-to-source count.
   backToSourceCount: 200